Polkadot-Blockchain-Academy/Academy-PoW/README.md

 ### Docker Single Node

 If you use docker, you need to map the RPC port and specify `--rpc-external` so that the node listens on `0.0.0.0`.
-Or something like that....

 Networking can be challenging for new Docker users, like me.
 If you are on linux, you may prefer to use `--network host` which allows the containerized node to operate directly on the local network.
 Consult the Docker docs for more details.